Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Measurement Challenges and Methodological Limitations

 \subsection{The Prevention Paradox: Quantifying the Value of Non-Events}

 The most significant challenge in measuring CTI ROI is the "prevention paradox".
-The primary goal and greatest success of a CTI program is to prevent security incidents from occurring.
-However, this success, most of the time, is just invisible: it's \textbf{negative evidence}.
+The primary goal and greatest success of a CTI program is to prevent security incidents.
+However, this success is largely invisible, manifesting as an absence of negative events.

 It is fundamentally difficult to assign a concrete value to an attack that was avoided or a data breach that never happened.
 Stakeholders, particularly those in finance and executive leadership, are used to measuring ROI based on tangible gains, such as increased revenue or reduced operational costs.

-Cybersecurity investments, by contrast, especially in the defensive and prevention area, are often justified by the absence of negative outcomes, a concept that can be difficult to translate into a traditional ROI calculation.
+Cybersecurity investments, by contrast, are often justified by the absence of negative outcomes, a concept that can be difficult to translate into a traditional ROI calculation.
 This paradox often leads to the perception of cybersecurity as a pure cost center, as its benefits are not immediately apparent.

-Preventive \textbf{successes} also \textbf{decay rapidly} in institutional memory.
-Humans tend to focus more on recent, vivid problems than on distant or invisible future risks.
-A single, spectacular breach can override years of quiet diligence, while a long run of incident-free quarters is quickly normalized as the "expected" state.
+Preventive successes also decay rapidly in institutional memory.
+Decision-makers often exhibit recency and salience biases, placing greater emphasis on recent and highly visible events than on invisible future risks.
+A single high-profile breach can override extended periods of effective preventive activity, while a long run of incident-free quarters is quickly normalized as the "expected" state.
 The CTI team therefore operates under a biasing asymmetry: its work becomes most visible precisely when it fails, and increasingly invisible the longer it succeeds.

-Because non-events cannot be audited, they must be narrated: scenario analyses, near-miss retrospectives, red-team "war" stories, and threat trend timelines are rhetorical devices that give shape to the unseen.
-They are not just for storytelling; they are meant to help decision-makers understand that today's stability is fragile and depends on ongoing effort.
+Because non-events cannot be audited, their value must be inferred: scenario analyses, near-miss retrospectives, red-team simulations, and threat trend timelines provide structured analytical mechanisms for assessing and communicating latent risk.
+They are not merely narrative devices; they are meant to help decision-makers understand that today's stability is fragile and depends on ongoing effort.
 In this sense, the prevention paradox reframes ROI as a measure of fragility avoided rather than profit gained \cite{CISA2020}.